U.S. calls for more oil train inspections, other safety measures

 The measures were announced jointly by the Federal Railroad Administration (FRA) and the Pipeline and Hazardous Materials Safety Administration (Phmsa).

-Karen Darch, mayor of Barrington, Illinois, and an oil train safety advocate, said the latest moves seemed only likely to create more paperwork.

-“We don’t need better record-keeping after an accident,” she said.
-“We need real measures to prevent them.”

-The FRA on Friday asked shippers to account for who handled crude oil involved in any mishap and what the operator knew about the possible volatility of the cargo.
+One of the measures, the FRA said, required shippers to account for who handled crude oil involved in any mishap and what the operator knew about the possible volatility of the cargo.

 Rail operators must also do more to find flawed tanker wheels and quickly have them replaced, the FRA said.